June 6, 2023

 Table of Contents

 This old-fashioned buttermilk pie is here to steal the show with its creamy, buttery texture and subtly sweet flavor.
-The delicious dessert features a rich filling made with buttermilk and eggs and a flaky pie crust that will have you coming back for more.
+The delicious dessert features a rich filling made with simple ingredients and a flaky pie crust that will have you coming back for more.

 Buttermilk Pie Ingredients